What to Wear in Morocco

 Moroccan Style 101

 Morocco borders the Atlantic Ocean, and many of its large cities are on the coast.
-This means most cities experience hot and humid summers, but cool, milder winters.
-Here is what to wear throughout the year:
+This means most cities experience hot and humid summers but cooler, milder winters.
+Here is what to wear throughout the year.

 What to Wear in Morocco in Spring and Fall

-If you’re visiting in the spring (March-May) or the fall (October-November), you’ll comfortably wear shirts and pants without needing too much thought about extra layers.
-However, you may want a sweater or cardigan for nightime, or if you’re planning on visiting the desert, where the temperatures can drop precipitously at night.
+If you’re visiting in the spring (March-May) or the fall (October-November), you’ll comfortably wear shirts and pants without too many extra layers.
+However, you may want a sweater or cardigan for nighttime or if you’re planning on visiting the desert, where the temperatures can drop precipitously at night.

 What to Wear in Morocco in Winter

-If you’re visiting during the winter (December-February), it’s important to remember that most of Morocco has a mild winter, but central heating is not widely available.
-For this reason, you’ll want to pack extra layers—a long-sleeve or tank top base, cozy sweaters, and warm socks.
-A packable winter jacket, such as the Patagonia Micro Puff, will also be extremely versatile to pull out when the temperatures drop.
-If you’re visiting a city in the Central Atlas Mountains of Morocco (think: Fes, Meknes), this is especially important, as these cities are drier than the coast, and temperatures fall low during the night.
+If you’re visiting during the winter (December-February), remember that most of Morocco has a mild winter, and central heating is not widely available.
+Pack extra layers, like a long-sleeve or tank top base, cozy sweaters, and warm socks.
+A packable winter jacket will also be extremely versatile to pull out when the temperatures drop.
+If you’re visiting a city in the Central Atlas Mountains of Morocco (think: Fes, Meknes), this is especially important, as these cities are drier than the coast, and temperatures fall at night.

 What to Wear in Morocco in Summer

 Despite being the most sweltering time of the year, summer is Morocco’s peak tourist season.
 If you’re visiting during the summer (June-September), you’ll want to pick the lightest possible fabrics, like cotton and linen.
-You’ll also need to plan on frequently washing, as the humidity will soak through your clothing very quickly.
-Uniqlo releases a set of linen shirts and pants each spring, right before the summer travel season—they are my favorite to stock up on.
+You’ll also need to plan on frequently washing, as the humidity will soak through your clothing quickly.

-As women, we’ve heard a thousand times that it is safer to travel in more conservative clothing.
-Catcalling is frequent, as in many places throughout the world, and is likely to happen regardless of clothing choice.
-But, the travel guides say, dressing modestly will help lessen unwanted attention.
+Women have heard a thousand times that it’s safer to travel in conservative clothing.
+Catcalling is frequent in Morocco, as in many places throughout the world and likely to happen regardless of clothing choice.
+But, the travel guides say dressing modestly will help lessen unwanted attention.

-When we dress to conform to local standards, it does not represent passive agreement to a set of political, social or religious institutional norms that are not our own.
-Rather, our willingness to temporarily adapt shows our willingness to learn, understand and not make hasty judgments about social customs that are not our own.
-This is respect and tolerance that we should convey to other communities, if we want to be accepted and invited as welcome visitors.
+Dressing to local standards doesn’t mean you agree with all the local institutions.
+Rather, your willingness to adapt shows your ability to learn, understand, and withhold judgment about social customs that are not your own.
+This is respect and tolerance that we should convey to other communities if we want to be accepted and invited as welcome visitors.